 Our Values and Ethos, including British Values

-As a modern, forward thinking academy we have retained our traditional ethos and values after celebrating sixty years of Robert Pattinson School.
+As a modern, forward-thinking academy we have retained our traditional ethos and values after celebrating seventy years of Robert Pattinson School.

 - Aspiration: The way in which all children and young people are unique, and our curriculum promotes respect for the views of each individual, as well as for people of all cultures.